Astro Presentation

 Background

-Last year, I begin to use marp to create slides for my presentations.
-The advantage of use marp is that I can write markdown and generate slides with it.
+Last year, I began using marp to create slides for my presentations.
+The advantage of using marp is that I can write markdown and generate slides with it.

-I also came across typst with its packages such as touying which can also be used to create presentations, i used it a couple of slides, it is a awesome tool.
+I also came across typst with its packages such as touying which can also be used to create presentations.
+I used it for a couple of slides - it is an awesome tool.

-both markdown and typst are in text format, and can be stored in git with version control, so we can track the changes of slides easily than powerponit files.
+Both markdown and typst are in text format and can be stored in git with version control, so we can track the changes of slides more easily than with PowerPoint files.

-though both of them are not flexible as powerpoint, and don’t support multimedia like audio and video, but it is enough for me to create slides for most scenario. so i also want to integrate them into my blog, then i can share my slides with others, or present it online.
+Though both of them are not as flexible as PowerPoint and don’t support multimedia like audio and video, but we can use html <iframe> tag in the marp markdown to support audio and video (marp support html tags). they are sufficient for me to create slides for most scenarios.
+So I also want to integrate them into my blog, then I can share my slides with others or present them online.

-atro this is the framework i used to build my website, it leverage markdown or mdx file to create the content, which is perfect for me.
+Astro is the framework I used to build my website.
+It leverages markdown or MDX files to create content, which is perfect for me.

-but astro don’t have marp plugin itself, so we need to develop it by ourself.
+But Astro doesn’t have a marp plugin itself, so we need to develop it ourselves.

-i also created an feature requet Integrate Marp with Astro for marp team.
+I also created a feature request Integrate Marp with Astro for the marp team.

 ---